domenicodigangi/SDERGM/README.md

-SDERGM

-julia code used to obtain the results in Score-Driven Exponential RanUtilities Graphs: A New Class of Time-Varying Parameter Models for Dynamical Networks https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3394593
+Project that collects all code used to obtain the results in Score-Driven Exponential RanUtilities Graphs: A New Class of Time-Varying Parameter Models for Dynamical Networks https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3394593

 This repository is still a work in progress and can contain bugs.